verrazzano/docs/content/docs/install/prereqs.md

 #### Networking

 ##### Oracle Linux Cloud Native Environment
-When installing Verrazzano on Oracle Linux Cloud Native Environment it's likely you will be using your own external load balancer services, not those dynamically provided by Kubernetes.
+When installing Verrazzano on Oracle Linux Cloud Native Environment (OLCNE) it's likely you will be using your own external load balancer services, not those dynamically provided by Kubernetes.
-Prior to installation two load balancers should be deployed, one for management traffic, one for general traffic.
+Prior to installation, two load balancers should be deployed, one for management traffic and one for general traffic.

 {{<mermaid align="left">}}